This is the Nama Chocolate Matcha Parfait from Nana's Green Tea! Looks delicious, doesn't it?

 There is a huge menu at this store, offering a ton of matcha green tea based sweets and drinks.
 However, if matcha is not your thing, then there is also a decent amount of hojicha sweets and drinks to choose from.

-For those who have never heard of hojicha - it's basically a type of green tea that has been streamed and then roasted at a high temperature, leaving it with a milder taste than green tea.
+For those who have never heard of hojicha - it's basically a type of green tea that has been steamed and then roasted at a high temperature, leaving it with a milder taste than green tea.
 Some people say they can taste a slight sweetness or smokiness in hojicha.

 Click on the images to expand.